Towards Designing Optimal Sensing Matrices for Generalized Linear Inverse Problems: Simulation Results

 \subsection{1-bit CS performance}

 For the 1-bit compressed sensing (CS) problem, it is impossible to recover the signal accurately (namely, achieve zero MSE) at finite $\delta$.
-Tab.~\ref{Tab:1-bit} lists the MSE of GLM-EP for 1-bit CS under different values of $\delta$.
+Tab.~\ref{Tab:1-bit} lists the MSE of GLM-EP for 1-bit CS under different values of $\delta$ and $\beta$.
 As expected, its performance improves as $\delta$ increases.
+Also, for each $\delta$, the MSE performances worsen as $\beta$ increases, which is consistent with our theoretical result about the impact of the spikeness.